 Today, UNCDF offers “last mile” finance models that unlock public and private resources, especially at the domestic level, to reduce poverty and support local economic development.

-Through Local Development Finance Practice, UNCDF is implementing Local Finance Initiative (LFI), bridging the gap between local infrastructure needs and available funds.
+Through local development finance, UNCDF is implementing Local Finance Initiative (LFI), bridging the gap between local infrastructure needs and available funds.
 Additionally, Local Climate Adaptive Living (LoCAL) helps governments channel global climate adaptation financing to the local level, to cope with increased cost of building resilience against climate change and natural disasters.